celerik/celerik-netcore-http-client/README.md

 <img src="https://celerik.com/wp-content/uploads/2019/12/celerik-1.svg" alt="Celerik" width="300">

-# .NET Core Services Library
+# .NET Core HttpClient Library

 </div>

 ## What's it

-*Celerik.NetCore.Services* provides a codebaseline for .NET Core service-oriented project and abstractions for common services like Log, Security, MasterData, Settings.
-A built-in PayPal service is included as well.
+*Celerik.NetCore.HttpsClient* provides a codebaseline to implement a HttpClient calling a service that follows the Celerik Api Protocol.
+The protocol is simple: all http body responses have: Data, Message, MessageType and Success.

 ## What's next

-Check out the road map of *Celerik.NetCore.Services* [here](ROADMAP.md).
+Check out the road map of *Celerik.NetCore.HttpClient* [here](ROADMAP.md).

 ## License

-*Celerik.NetCore.Services* is licensed under the [MIT license](LICENSE).
+*Celerik.NetCore.HttpClient* is licensed under the [MIT license](LICENSE).

 ## How to contribute
 Check out the contributing guide [here](CONTRIBUTING.md).